This is a highly specialised course for experienced actors who wish to undergo professional training to refine their

-We operate a three-stage process for admission.
-The first is a preliminary audition, which will be held over Zoom for 2021 entry.
+We operate a multiple round audition process.
+The first stage is a preliminary audition which is normally held over Zoom.
 Applicants will be auditioned by two practitioners from the School’s auditioning team.
 If you are successful at the first stage, you will be asked to submit a self-tape (second round).
 If successful, you may then be required to attend a final round recall audition.

 Preliminary auditions are normally held between October and March.
 Recalls are normally held between January and June.